wblack313/tarot_digital_codex/_minor_arcana/README.md

 # The Minor Arcana

-The minor arcana is divided in four suits: Wands, Cups, Swords, and Pentacles.
-Each suit represents a domain of human life:
+The minor arcana is divided in four suits:
+- Wands
+- Cups
+- Swords
+- Pentacles

+Each suit represents a domain of human life.

 ### Wands: Spiritual Domain